How is Your Site Capitalizing on GA4 Reporting?

 • Resulted in dual properties for a single data stream.

-A GA4 migration is far from simple — to get the best out of the new features, you may need an agency to help you fill in the gaps through customized tracking, configurations and reporting.
+A GA4 migration is far from simple.
+To get the best out of the new features, you may need an agency to help you fill in the gaps through customized tracking, configurations and reporting.

 How Custom GA4 Reporting Drives Better Results

-3. AI Insights: The insights feature makes it even easier for businesses to find key information generated by Google’s AI.
+The insights feature makes it even easier for businesses to find key information generated by Google’s AI.
 Far beyond UA’s capabilities, GA4’s search bar allows you to ask a question and receive customized data sets.
 For example, you could search “How many people visited my website last week?” and the property would generate the answer.
 Insights may include metrics related to performance, traffic, audience demographics and more.
 Once GA4 is integrated into your digital strategy, you may quickly see relevant information without tweaking your reports beforehand.
 Insights may even help you discover a new area of focus to add to future reporting.

 Overall, GA4 advances how we view and collect data while increasing automation — making it easier than ever to improve performance.